Energy Mutodi: Career

 During the period 2015 to 2017, Energy Mutodi wrote several Facebook articles in support of Mnangagwa as Mugabe’s possible successor.
 He predicted Mugabe would be removed from office in a coup if he failed to name Mnangagwa as his successor.
 Mutodi said Emmerson Mnangagwa was best fit to take over as President due to his loyalty and unwavering support to Robert Mugabe for more than half a Century.
 On 31 December 2016, when Robert Mugabe was on annual holiday in Singapore, Emmerson Mnangagwa was pictured together with Energy Mutodi holding a mug cup written “I AM THE BOSS” which reportedly angered Mugabe.

 After Mnangagwa was allegedly poisoned at a rally addressed by Mugabe in Gwanda in 2017, Mutodi was later arrested for a crime of publishing falsehoods after he named two ministers as suspects.
 He had previously been arrested for predicting Mugabe’s downfall in a coup in an article in which he said the ZANU PF leader would be removed the Gaddafi way if he failed to name a successor on time.
 Mugabe was later removed in a coup in November 2017, and replaced by Emmerson Mnangagwa.

 In elections that followed in August 2018, Energy Mutodi won the Goromonzi West seat as a Member of Parliament.
 He was subsequently named the Deputy Minister of Information, Publicity and Broadcasting Services by president Emmerson Mnangagwa.

 In 2020, Energy Mutodi criticised Tanzanian president John Pombe Magufuli’s handling of the Coronavirus pandemic while seeking to praise president Mnangagwa for his Covid 19 measures.
 President Magufuli instead had rallied his country to undertake prayers against the pandemic while leaving the country open to normal business.

 As a result of the criticism, Energy Mutodi was publicly censored by Foreign Affairs Minister Sibusiso B Moyo who said Mutodi’s public statements did not represent government position.
 However, Energy Mutodi responded to Moyo’s remarks leading to a disagreement that later got him fired.
 Both Foreign Affairs Minister Sibusiso Moyo and Tanzanian President John Pombe Magufuli later died from Covid 19 complications in 2021.

-In September 2022, Energy Mutodi attended Queen Elizabeth II funeral in London after which he enrolled for a Master of Arts Degree in Global Conflict and Cooperation at the University of Birmingham School of Government in the United Kingdom.
+In September 2022, Energy Mutodi attended the state funeral of Elizabeth II in London after which he enrolled for a Master of Arts Degree in Global Conflict and Cooperation at the University of Birmingham School of Government in the United Kingdom.

+In the 2023 Zimbabwean general election he was elected in Bikita South.